-Our Nutrition Check is recommended for vegans as it covers the main nutrients that can be low in a vegan diet.
+Our Nutrition Blood Test is recommended for vegans, as it covers the main nutrients that can be low in a vegan diet.

 The main nutrients to watch: